 Obviously, the major disadvantage of on-line scenario is the migration delay, which will cause much overhead in the total completion time.
-However, the off-line scenario does not have such a drawback, because we know all the VMs' information beforehand, and they can all be placed at one time together.
-Thus, there is no migration overhead in the off-line scenario.
-This advantage of off-line scenario leads to the intuition that we can adopt a hybrid scheme that integrates the off-line scheme into the on-line scenario.
+However, the off-line scenario does not have such a drawback, because we know all the VMs' information beforehand, and they could all be placed at one time together.